Becoming a Geologist

 My First Geology Lab!

-My uncle Raymond worked as a customs inspector at the large nearby port.
-He sometimes brought me a chunk of some rock or mineral that had come in by the boatload down at the port.
+My uncle worked as a customs inspector at the large nearby port.
+He sometimes brought me a chunk of a rock or mineral that had come in by the boatload.
 Iron ore, chromium ore, asbestos (asbestos was quite “cool” in those days), bauxite, manganese, sulfur, or mica.
 These specimens meant more to me than toys.

 In the 4th grade, I received a Skilcraft Geology Lab for Christmas!
 Santa had finally noticed my rock passion!